Mexican Pickled Onions

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-Step 1 - Cut the top and bottom top and bottom off of the red onion and peel away any tough outer layers.
+Step 1 – Cut the top and bottom off the red onion and peel away any tough outer layers.
 Use a mandoline or a sharp knife to slice the red onions into thin strips.

-Step 2 - Place the cut onion in a bowl (with a sliced jalapeno if desired) and sprinkle with sugar and salt.
+Step 2 – Place the sliced red onion in a bowl (with a sliced jalapeno if desired) and sprinkle with sugar and salt.

-Allow the onions to sit in the liquid and pickle for at least an hour before using.
+- Allow the onions to pickle in the liquid for at least an hour before using.
 They are best when left to sit overnight.

 If you use up your onions in the first few days after making them, you can simply slice more onions and add them to the jar of brine.
 Throw away the pickle juice after 2 weeks since your first batch and start again.

-Refrigerate: These Mexican pickled onions will keep well in the fridge for 2 weeks in an airtight container.
+Refrigerate: These Mexican pickled onions will keep well in the fridge for 2 weeks in an airtight container with a tight-fitting lid.

 Mexican Pickled Onions